Carmentis/carmentis-docs-source/docs/guide/your-application/what-you-need-to-implement.md

 As you can observe, the `app.mjs` package already configure the `pug` package.
 Feel free to rely on another front-end package.

-In the following example, the data is taken by the front-end via javascript and sent to the back-end.
+In the following example, the data is taken by the front-end via javascript and sent to the back-end to prepare the user approval.
+Once the approval has been prepared by the [operator](../../architecture.md) (communicating with your back-end through the application SDK), the back-end responds with an ID which is handled with `await Carmentis.web.openApprovalPopup`. q
 ```js
 // The organisation's id is no more significant and will be removed.
 const ORGANIZATION_ID = "0000000000000000000000000000000000000000000000000000000000000000";